maxniederer/eric-trimbur-portfolio/src/projects/violin.md

 ---
 title: Violin
-order: 4
 desc: This violin was built from scratch.
 Featuring a traditional spruce top but with cherry wood sides, back, and neck, this violin sounds as great as it looks.
 image: /assets/public/violin0.jpg
 imageAlt: A homemade violin made of cherry wood and spruce.
+order: 4
-year: 2021
+year: 2020
 ---

 ## Overview